 Many people, myself included, have worked remotely in the past, and are continuing to do so at present.
 But not everyone finds the transition easy, especially those are working in the virtual office unexpectedly due to the Covid-19 pandemic.

 In this post, we’ll go back in time, run through interesting events, and explore how the software and information technology, finance, and healthcare sectors work remotely.
+Let’s chart the working from home history.
 Starting with;

 While modern-day remote work policies were formulated and adopted by companies after 1999, it predates even the personal computer.
 In 1979 five IBM employees were allowed to work from home as an experiment.
 By 1983, the count rose to 2000.
 I, JC Penny gave its call center staff the option to work from home.